fenago/apache-solr/lab_guides/Lab_9.md

 -------------------------------------

-Solr comes with a bunch of REST APIs, which exposes .indexterm} its features such as query, index, delete, commit, and optimize; it also allows a web application to connect with Solr and perform any operation by calling these APIs.
+Solr comes with a bunch of REST APIs, which exposes its features such as query, index, delete, commit, and optimize; it also allows a web application to connect with Solr and perform any operation by calling these APIs.
 Solr has taken care of these REST APIs such that any web application developed in any